-The Academy is comprised of 8 working days of intensive, high-level teaching where six carefully defined Political Science and International Studies areas are treated in depth and by faculty of international standing.
-The teaching cycles/programs that comprise the Academy in 2017 are:
+The Academy is comprised of 8 working days of intensive, high-level teaching where carefully defined Political Science and International Studies areas are treated in depth and by faculty of international standing.
+The teaching cycles/programs that comprise the Academy in 2019 are:

 • Conflict & Political Violence (8 working days)

-• Turkey in the 21st century: Politics, Society and Economy (4 working days)
+• Turkey and the making and unmaking of the modern Middle East (4 working days)

 • Political Risk Analysis (4 working days)